MRC Festival of Medical Research

-The Science Fair at UCL was a fun day for all ages and included hands-on activities, demonstrations, games and exhibitions.
-It was hosted by MRC Laboratory for Molecular Cell Biology, MRC Prion Unit and MRC Unit for Lifelong Health and Ageing, MRC Prion Unit and UK Dementia Research Institute.
+The Summer Science Fete at UCL was a fun day for all ages and included hands on activities, interactive demonstrations and games.
+It was hosted by MRC Clinical Trials Unit, MRC Laboratory of Molecular Cell Biology, MRC Unit for Lifelong Health and Ageing, MRC Prion Unit and UK Dementia Research Institute.

 The public joined MRC Human Genetics Unit and MRC Institute of Genetics and Molecular Medicine researchers, clinicians and patients at the ‘Shining a Light on Genetics Disorders’ event at the University of Edinburgh which focused on families affected by genetic conditions.

 MRC Unit The Gambia at the LSHTM presented on microbiological sampling and testing to members of the public and school children as part of their ‘Women in Science Marketplace’ activity.

 Guides took part in a ‘Biohazard Relay’ during their visit to MRC-University of Glasgow Centre for Virus Research where they competed against the clock to dress in PPE and inactivate the big bad nasty virus.

 MRC Laboratory of Molecular Biology invited students from two sixth form colleges to preview the exhibit A Recipe for Primordial Life.
 Students explored the volcanic landscape of the early Earth to find out how the fundamental molecules needed for life began and how these might have combined in the first cells.

 For more tweets follow #MRCFestival